ThySinner/crail-notebook/crail-source-code-structure/storage/namenode.md

 # NameNode

-When a NameNode start.
+Once a NameNode start.
 It will complete the following steps:

 1. Update the configuration from file _crail-site.conf_.
 2. Get listening IP address and port of the primary NameNode.